Delhi: Prohibition Imposed on Prayers in Historic Qanati Mosque in Mehrauli

 New Delhi: Delhi Development Authority (DDA) has stopped five times prayers being offered in the historic Qanati Mosque in Islam colony of Mehrauli.
 This follows a controversy in relation to the appointment of two imams that had turned the Mosque into a battle field.
 While there was already an Imam there appointed by the Mosque Committee, the Wakf Board appointed one more Imam there and, therefore, the Board is being held responsible for the dispute.
 The Wakf Board held a meeting on the issue and has decided that the second Imam will be deputed in another Qanati Mosque there while, it is said that in fact there exists only one Qanati Mosque.

 Taking advantage of the two-iamams-controversy DDA has imposed a prohibition on prayers inside the Mosque.
 What needs to be noticed is that only few days ago local miscreants had started herding buffalos inside the mosque because of which the premises has been littered with filth.
 In addition gamblers have also started using it as their den.
+You can click here for informasi terbaru and experience the best gambling games online.
+If you want to explore the glamorous world of casinos, but cannot afford to go to visit physical casinos and play your favorite gambling game, you can get Info Lebih Lanjut on online casinos and enjoy your favorite gambling games online.
 Importantly it is also to be noted that the DDA is building a park near the Qanati mosque for which the land being used also belongs to the Wakf Board and that was acquired by DDA in the name of Public Development.
 For the expansion of the park DDA is preparing to close the main entrance to the mosque and the shrine.
 It is therefore also important to note that DDA seems in the mood to demolish Qanati Mosque like the Ghousiya Mosque so that it could occupy the whole area.

 The premise also houses the grave of a saint Hazrat Sheikh Haneef Chishti that is visited by large number of devotees.
 Closure of the entrance will definitely create difficulties for the visitors and those who go there to pray.